 By Rodney S. Retzner

-• Rodney S. Retzner is partner and chair of the estate planning and administration practice group at Krieg DeVault LLP.
-The opinions expressed are those of the author.
+• Rodney S. Retzner is a partner at Krieg DeVault LLP.
+Opinions expressed are those of the author.